influxdata/docs-v2/content/v2.0/query-data/guides/mathematic-operations.md

 ```

 ### Calculate a percentage
-Calculate percentages using simple division operations.
-Multiply the result by 100 for a true percentage.
+To calculate a percentage, use simple division, then multiply the result by 100.

 {{% note %}}
 Operands in percentage calculations should always be floats.